-How to choose the correct builder:
+How to choose Professional Builders:

 Picking the right builder

 You would not ask a brain surgeon to perform plastic surgery on a patient, it is the same with builders.
 It is crucial to pick the right one.
 Many different builders will have a specialist in the way they choose to build or have a preferred type of build.
-Some may prefer smaller jobs, other the larger more obscure jobs – it is important to choose the one that fits your build.
+Some may prefer smaller jobs, others the larger more obscure jobs – it is important to choose the one that fits your build.
 Choosing a builder who is not able to perform the job can have horrible consequences.

 It is true that almost anyone can call themselves a builder, good builders will be registered with a certified trade association and would have been properly vetted to ensure that they are operating correctly.
 Look for the correct logo and if you are ever unsure, you can directly contact the federation and get this checked.